QUT-GenAI-Lab/genai-arcade/tags/tag4.md

 This means the model’s world is uneven.
 It knows a lot about some things, and very little about others.
 And that imbalance is political.

-Politics lives in data, not just in the content of political debates, but in deeper questions:
+## Politics lives in data, not just in the content of debates, but in critical questions:
 - Whose voices are included?
 - Whose histories are told?
 - What kinds of knowledge are considered valid?